Is Depression Genetic? Understanding The Biology: People With Depression

 In some cases, a parent's depression may impact a child.
 If a parent unknowingly neglects or harms their child, these environmental factors may further predispose them to depression.
 Parents living with depression may also experience conflict with family members, which may lead to home stress for children.

 In addition, some parents with depression may lack the skills or the motivation to teach their children positive coping strategies to cope with stress.
-Children who don't see their children mirroring healthy coping mechanisms may struggle to adapt to emotional challenges and could be more at risk for depression.
+Children who don't see their parents mirroring healthy coping mechanisms may struggle to adapt to emotional challenges and could be more at risk for depression.

-So what can we say about the link between depression and genetics based on these statistics?
+What can we say about the link between depression and genetics based on these statistics?
 Not much.
 But we can find some clues about the causes of depression by looking at the links that genetics has with other diseases.

 Some diseases are chromosomal.
 That means they are caused when sections of a chromosome are missing, duplicated, or altered in some way.
-Down's syndrome is an example of such a disorder.
+Down syndrome is an example of such a disorder.
 Based on recent research, you could argue that severe or recurrent depression may be considered a chromosomal abnormality as well.

 Other diseases are known to be monogenic.
-That means they are caused by a defect or mutation in one specific gene which causes it to stop working correctly.
+That means they are caused by a defect or mutation in one specific gene, which causes it to stop working correctly.
 Some examples of monogenic illnesses are cystic fibrosis and sickle-cell anemia.

 However, most diseases are multifactorial.
 These cannot be traced back to a single gene.
 They are caused by multiple gene mutations, in addition to environmental factors.
 These illnesses are the ones for which it is difficult to find a cause or even a treatment that works for everyone.
 They include cancer, diabetes, and cardiovascular disease.